Home » How to Study to Score a 280 on USMLE Step 2 CK

 When Should I Take Step 2 CK?

 Given that clinical experiences are so key to Step 2 CK-relevant knowledge, if at all possible, you should aim to take Step 2 within 6 months of finishing your core clinical rotations.
 The rationale for this is self-evident.
 Reviewing recent introductions to the relevant disciplines is much easier than revisiting topics years later.
-If you have a medical school structure in which Step 1, you may consider taking Step 2 shortly after Step 1.
+We recommend taking Step 2 shortly after Step 1.
 This is advisable because there is substantial overlap in the topics covered.

 One caveat here: clerkship year is exhausting and may contribute to burnout.
 If diving into Step 2 study right after rotations seems overwhelming, consider taking a break between them.
 Taking this time for reset and recovery on lighter rotations before jumping back into intense study preparation is sensible.
 Our brains absorb knowledge best when we are well-rested, curious, and engaged, not tired, burned out, and exhausted.